ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 ### Problems

-- Problem 1: $x, y, and \theta$ are "continuous."
+- Problem 1: $x, y,$ and $\theta$ are "continuous."
-- Statistics are always just points, so I can't plot a graph like the one on the previous page.
+    - Statistics are just points.
+I can't plot a graph like the one on the previous page.
-- Problem 2: There are three random variables: $x, y, and \theta$.
+- Problem 2: There are three random variables: $x, y,$ and $\theta$.
     - This issue was addressed last time, but the shape of the distribution wasn't discussed.

 <center style="padding-top:100px;font-size:120%">What should I do? </center>